-Implementation of the policy will take place after consultation with the Governors in the Summer term 2021.
+This policy was implemented in 2021 after consultation with the Governors in the summer term.
 This policy will be reviewed every 2 years by the Principal, RSE Co-ordinator, the Local Governing Body and Staff.
-The next review date is spring 2023.
+The next review date is spring 2025.